Dylan-86/dexetera-docs/docs/who-we-are.md

 ---

-**Dexetera isn't just a platform—it's a movement toward financial freedom and decentralized trading.**
+**Dexetera isn't just a platform.
+It's a movement toward financial freedom and decentralized trading.**